- Undergraduate Majors

 These positions also vary in the appointment percentage, ranging from 33.33% to 75%, typically for a 12-month period.
 An appointment as a research assistant is made when the activity performed by the research assistant is primarily for the benefit of the individual's course of study and research and directly applicable to the individual's thesis or dissertation.

 Advanced Opportunity Fellow (AOF): Individuals holding these appointments are qualifying students who receive support through equal opportunity funding provided by the State of Wisconsin under the Advanced Opportunity Program.
 AOF nominations are submitted through the department to the Graduate School.
+Read more about the eligibility criteria on the Graduate School website.

 University Fellow (UF): Students are nominated for these highly competitive campus-wide awards by the department.
 They are awarded based on demonstration of superior academic achievement, letters of recommendation, GRE scores, and an effective statement of purpose/reasons for graduate study.